 "If you think you can handle the radio, put the M16's in the weapons rack on the truck."
 Sergeant Wright said.

 "We always carry our weapons."
 I said, reacting to the unusual instruction.

 "Not on ammo duty.
 You'll need to keep your hands free to load the truck and help set up at the range.
 When we're ready, we'll head out the ammo bunkers and draw our ammo."

 "Do you and your driver need to qualify?"
 I asked.

 "Our M16's with M203 modules are already in the weapons rack."

 "The company call sign is Veto Bravo, and the ammo detail is Veto Bravo Two-Seven."

-"Corporal Taylor's in the supply room, inventorying the big Medical Backpack, and the Unit One Med Kit.
+"Corporal Taylor's in the supply room, checking the Trauma Backpack and the Unit One Med Kit.
 We've done this before, staff sergeant."